 \section{Introduction}

 Artificial Intelligence~(AI) has become increasingly important for organizations to support customer value creation, productivity improvement, and insight discovery.
-Pioneers in the AI industry are asking how to better develop and maintain AI software~\cite{menzies2019five}.
+Pioneers in the AI industry are asking how to better develop and maintain AI software~\citep{menzies2019five}.
 This paper focuses on Machine Learning, the branch of AI that deals with the automatic generation of knowledge models based on sample data.
 Throughout this article, Machine Learning and AI are used interchangeably.

-Although most of the AI techniques are not so recent (e.g., neural networks were already being applied in the 1980s~\cite{mead1989analog}), the recent access to large amounts of data and more computing power has exploded the number of scenarios where AI can be applied~\cite{wu2019machine,bernardi2019150}.
+Although most of the AI techniques are not so recent (e.g., neural networks were already being applied in the 1980s~\citep{mead1989analog}), the recent access to large amounts of data and more computing power has exploded the number of scenarios where AI can be applied~\citep{wu2019machine,bernardi2019150}.
 In fact, AI is now being used to add value in critical business scenarios.
 Consequently, a number of new challenges are emerging in the lifecycle of AI systems, comprising all the stages from their conception to their retirement and disposal.
 Like normal software applications, these projects need to be planned, tested, debugged, deployed, maintained, and integrated into complex systems.

 Companies leading the advent of AI are reinventing their development processes and coming up with new solutions.
 Thus, there are many lessons to be learned to help other organizations and guide research in a direction that is meaningful to the industry.
-This is particularly relevant for highly-regulated industries such as fintech.
+This is particularly relevant for heavily-regulated industries such as fintech.
 Industries in the fintech domain ought to make sure that not only they adhere to ever-changing regulations\footnote{\emph{Bank regulations change every 12 minutes} by Chris M. Skinner (2017).
 Retrieved on \today: \url{https://thefinanser.com/2017/01/bank-regulations-change-every-12-minutes.html/}} but also that the usage of their products is compliant.
 Hence, new processes need to be designed to make sure AI systems meet all required standards.